More Forgotten Horror Movies You Can Watch on YouTube

 The YouTube terrors keep on comin'!

-Happy October!
-Halloween will be here before you know it, which means it's time for horror film fanatics to O.D. on as many scary movies as they can cram into a single 31 day span!
-Netflix and Amazon streaming services are well stocked with the latest in direct-to-video schlock but if your horror tastes run a bit on the obscure side, YouTube is an absolute treasure trove of free, full length movies featuring all manner of creepy-crawlies, masked maniacs, and things that go bump in the night.
+Netflix and Amazon streaming services may be well stocked with the latest in direct-to-video schlock but if your horror tastes run a bit on the obscure side, YouTube can be an absolute treasure trove of free, full length movies featuring all manner of creepy-crawlies, masked maniacs, and things that go bump in the night.
 In case you missed my previous article on the subject, here's another stack of vintage horror goodies.
 This time the list goes to eleven!

 Ghouls and Creeps